 Bachelor of Science (B.S.) in Criminology

-Our Bachelor’s degree is unique from other undergraduate programs because we require students to select an academic specialization in Criminology.
-Specifically, students must select from one of the four degree options listed below.
+Our Bachelor’s degree in Criminology is unique from other undergraduate programs because we require students to select an academic specialization in Criminology.
+Specifically, students must select from one of the three degree options listed below.

 Corrections (click here)